flame/blis/docs/Multithreading.md

 1. Enable multithreading at configure-time.
 This is discussed in the [next section](docs/Multithreading.md#enabling-multithreading).
 2. Specify multithreading at runtime.
 This is also discussed [later on](docs/Multithreading.md#specifying-multithreading).

+**IMPORTANT**: Multithreading in BLIS is disabled by default.
+Furthermore, even when multithreading is enabled, BLIS will default to single-threaded execution at runtime.
+In order to both *allow* and *invoke* parallelism from within BLIS operations, you must both *enable* multithreading at configure-time and *specify* multithreading at runtime.

+To summarize: In order to observe multithreaded parallelism within a BLIS operation, you must do *both* of the following:
+1. Enable multithreading at configure-time.
+This is discussed in the [next section](docs/Multithreading.md#enabling-multithreading).
+2. Specify multithreading at runtime.
+This is also dicussed [later on](docs/Multithreading.md#specifying-multithreading).

 # Enabling multithreading

 BLIS disables multithreading by default.
 In order to allow multithreaded parallelism from BLIS, you must first enable multithreading explicitly at configure-time.